8 Herbs that Improve Sleep Quality

 Linden Flower

 Linden flower is commonly found alongside chamomile and valerian in teas for relaxation.
-While the research on linden flower is pretty low, it has been used for thousands of years for the purpose of relaxation.
+While the research on linden flowers is pretty low, it has been used for thousands of years for the purpose of relaxation.

 Many report to have successfully used Linden flower as a relaxing agent before bed and a small amount of research supports the sedative properties of this herb (6).
 Although probably not the most potent sleep aid on its own, a blend of known relaxing herbs along with linden flower may be beneficial.